yaminmuhammad/yaminmuhammad/README.md

 ### Hi there, I'm Yamin 👋

-- 👀 I’m interested in mobile developer especially with flutter and i'm interested in web developer too
+- 👀 I’m interested in web developer
 - 🌱 I’m currently learning React js
 - 👯 I’m looking to collaborate
 - ⚡ Fun fact : I like chelsea football club and like One Piece anime